Viola03/ResearchProject/README.md

 └── README.md
 ```

-Note: path files were not all reviewed and often refer to local machines.
+Note: path files were not all reviewed since gpu and often refer to local machines.